Charles Darwin

 Puzzled by the geographical distribution of wildlife and fossils he collected on the voyage, Darwin began detailed investigations and, in 1838, devised his theory of natural selection.
 Although he discussed his ideas with several naturalists, he needed time for extensive research, and his geological work had priority.
 He was writing up his theory in 1858 when Wallace sent him an essay that described the same idea, prompting the immediate joint submission of both their theories to the Linnean Society of London.
 Darwin's work established evolutionary descent with modification as the dominant scientific explanation of natural diversification.
 Darwin published his theory of evolution with compelling evidence in On the Origin of Species (1859).
-Darwin's work established evolutionary descent with modification as the dominant scientific explanation of natural diversification.
 He explored coevolution in Fertilisation of Orchids (1862) and human evolution and sexual selection in The Descent of Man, and Selection in Relation to Sex (1871).
 The Expression of the Emotions in Man and Animals (1872) was an early work of psychology, and one of the first books to feature photographs.
 His final book was The Formation of Vegetable Mould, through the Actions of Worms (1881).

 By the 1870s, the scientific community and a majority of the educated public had accepted evolution as a fact.
 However, many initially favoured competing explanations that gave only a minor role to natural selection.
 It was not until the emergence of the modern evolutionary synthesis from the 1930s to the 1950s that a broad consensus developed in which natural selection was the basic mechanism of evolution.
 Darwin's discovery is the unifying theory of the life sciences, explaining the unity and diversity of life.